bauerxcelmedia/pro-request/README.md

 ## Introduction
 ----------------

 This library wraps the request library with an ES6 promise.
-Current supports HTTP GET and POST.
+Currently supports HTTP GET and POST.

 ### Parameters
 - url: The url
-- parameters: The json object to send
+- parameters: The json object to send for a POST

 Examples